Office of Admissions FAQs

 If you have applied to certain competitive programs but do not meet the minimum criteria (GPA, ACT, or SAT) to begin in that program right away, you may start your time at UofL as pre-major.
 As a pre-program student, you will have the opportunity to take courses that prepare you for your intended major, and then apply to be part of that program later in your time at Louisville.
 If you are admitted pre-major, you can still submit new test scores and transcripts during the application process to become eligible for admission to the full major.

 After February 20 of your senior year, when you register for orientation you will be asked to verify your major.
 At this point you can let us know if you want to change your major.
 If you would like to change your major prior to February 20, please call our office at 502.852.6531 or email us at email@example.com and we will assist you.

 Yes, When you meet with your academic advisor at New Cards Orientation to discuss your academic goals and your class schedule, you can let them know you would like to double major, or consider a major and a minor.

 When will I receive my financial aid package?

-Our financial aid office will begin sending financial aid offer letters in late November to students who have been admitted to UofL and filed their FAFSA in October.
+Our financial aid office sends financial aid offer letters in late November to students who have been admitted to UofL and filed their FAFSA in October.
 Financial Aid will continue to send out financial aid award letters throughout the fall and spring.
 Your first offer letter will be sent through the USPS, subsequent offer letters will go to your UofL email.
+If you opt in for texting when you apply, you will be notified when revisions are sent to your UofL email.